Even in Exile

 Even in Exile is the second solo studio album by the Manic Street Preachers vocalist and guitarist James Dean Bradfield.
-The album is a concept album based on the life and death of the Chilean activist, singer and poet Víctor Jara, with lyrics by poet and playwright Patrick Jones (also known as the older brother of Manic Street Preachers bassist, Nicky Wire).
+The album is a concept album based on the life and death of the Chilean activist, singer and poet Víctor Jara, with lyrics by poet and playwright Patrick Jones (the older brother of Manic Street Preachers bassist, Nicky Wire).
 It was released on 14 August 2020 by record label MontyRay, and reached number 6 on the UK Albums Chart.

 Release

 In June 2020, two preview songs were released, "There'll Come a War" and "Seeking the Room with the Three Windows", followed up by the album's first single "The Boy from the Plantation" being premiered by Steve Lamacq on 1 July 2020 on BBC Radio 6.
 The album was released on 14 August 2020.
 Bradfield also released an accompanying three-part podcast "Inspired by Jara" discussing Jara's life and enduring cultural influence.